TimothyBowersox/Ball-and-Plate/README.md

   Fig. 1: Ball and Plate Model

-A nonlinear equation of motion is derived from the Fig. 1: Ball and Plate Model, above and can be seen below in equation 1.
-Using the geometry of the motor and the plate, equation 2 and 3 are derrived to find 𝛼 and θ.
-Substituting equations 2 and 3 into equation 1 yields equation 4.
-Taking a small angle approximation, seen in equation 5, and the taking the laplace transform, seen in equation 6, the final transfer function of one motor is found, seen in equation 7.
+A nonlinear equation of motion is derived from the Fig. 1: Ball and Plate Model, above.
+The equation, seen below uses the geometry of the motor, and the plate.
+Equation 2, and 3 are derrived to find 𝛼 and θ.
+Substituting equations 2, and 3 into equation 1 yields equation 4.
+Taking a small angle approximation, seen in equation 5, and the taking the laplace transform, seen in equation 6, the final transfer function of one motor is found, below in equation 7.

 ![eq](https://user-images.githubusercontent.com/83930164/119277033-34e6cf80-bbd2-11eb-9917-9041d22ea9aa.JPG)